Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Related Work

 \textbf{Commit message generation}: Unlike the task of automatically generating commit messages to describe code changes that have already been made~\cite{loyola-etal-2017-neural, XuCommit}, our system aims to generate natural language descriptions that can drive code changes.

-\textbf{Response triggering}: The classifier for determining when to generate a description relates to chatbots learning to respond at an appropriate time~\cite{LiuCustomer} in dyadic conversations.
+\textbf{Response triggering}: Classifying when to generate a description relates to chatbots learning to respond at an appropriate time~\cite{LiuCustomer} in dyadic conversations.
 The goal is to avoid interrupting a user who splits up an utterance across multiple turns.
-We instead consider multi-party dialogue in which an agent should wait until a specific type of content emerges in the discussion.
+We instead consider multi-party dialogue in which an agent should wait until a specific type of content emerges in the discussion. \citet{bohus-horvitz-2011-multiparty} studied turn-taking decisions in spoken dialogue systems, using audio-visual features, while ours is a text-based system.

-\textbf{Dialogue + software}: We view our work as a step towards building an interactive dialogue agent for streamlining software bug resolution.
-There has been minimal work in building interactive systems for this domain, with the exception of a few for tasks like query refinement~\cite{ZhangChatbot} and code generation~\cite{chaurasia-mooney-2017-dialog,yao-etal-2019-model}. \citet{WoodSpeechActs} recently built a software-related dialogue corpus through a ``Wizard of Oz" experiment to study the potential of a Q\&A assistant during bug fixing. \citet{lowe-etal-2015-ubuntu} developed a dialogue corpus based on Ubuntu chat logs to study Q\&A assistants for technical support.
-In contrast, our dataset is designed for building a collaborative agent which can participate in multi-party conversations rather than one which answers directed questions.
+\textbf{Dialogue + software}: We view our work as a step towards building a dialogue agent for streamlining software bug resolution.
+There has been minimal work in building interactive systems for this domain, with the exception of a few for tasks like query refinement~\cite{ZhangChatbot} and code generation~\cite{chaurasia-mooney-2017-dialog,yao-etal-2019-model}. \citet{WoodSpeechActs} recently built a dialogue corpus through a ``Wizard of Oz" experiment to study the potential of a Q\&A assistant during bug fixing. \citet{lowe-etal-2015-ubuntu} developed a dialogue corpus based on Ubuntu chat logs to study Q\&A assistants for technical support.
+In contrast, our dataset is designed for building a collaborative agent that participates in multi-party conversations rather than one which answers directed questions.